Wayne Davis (cornerback)

-Wayne Elliot Davis (July 17, 1963 – March 16, 2008) was an American football cornerback in the National Football League for the San Diego Chargers, the Buffalo Bills, and the Washington Redskins.
+Wayne Elliot Davis (July 17, 1963 – March 16, 2008) was an American professional football cornerback in the National Football League (NFL) for the San Diego Chargers, the Buffalo Bills, and the Washington Redskins.
 He played college football at Indiana State University.

-High school career
+Early life

 Davis started his career as a running back and played high school football at Mount Healthy High School in Cincinnati, Ohio.

 College career

 Davis played college football at Indiana State University, where he first started playing cornerback.
 Davis received three NCAA All-America honors in 1984, including the Missouri Valley Conference Defensive Player of the Year award.
 In 2002, he was inducted into the ISU Athletics Hall of Fame.

 Davis was a member of Phi Beta Sigma fraternity.

 Professional career

-Davis was drafted in the second round of the 1985 NFL Draft by the San Diego Chargers.
+Davis was drafted 39th overall in the second round of the 1985 NFL draft by the San Diego Chargers.
 He then had a six-year career in the NFL and played for the Chargers, Buffalo Bills and Washington Redskins.
 In his professional career, he totaled five interceptions in 73 games (14 starts).

 He was a member of the 1988 AFC East Champions Buffalo Bills, appearing in both post-season games for the Bills.

 Davis died of amyotrophic lateral sclerosis on March 16, 2008, at the age of 44.